hayk2377/Achaye/README.md

 | Lensa Belete    | UGR/6233/13 |
 | Maria Tesfaye  | UGR/9011/13 |
 | Yonatan Haile | UGR/0431/13 |

-(We have decided to change our app altogether following the suggestion)
-# Achaye Dating
-The project is inteded to make finding romantic partners easy.
-It helps users find good partners based on their preferences.
 ### Its main business features are the following.
 The first two are full crud.
 The other two are not.

 * Preferences: Allows users to enter what thier partners should look like.
 Age, location, hobbies, religion etc. can be read, entered, updated, and deleted.